 100 signatures reached

-Children held in Prison in Louisiana are in Danger during this Pandemic
+Children Held in Prison in Louisiana are in Danger

-In light of the national health crisis and tragedies that have re-illuminated the urgent need to advance racial justice, we urge you to immediately take the following actions:
+In light of the national health crisis, racial justice uprisings, and ongoing escapes and violence in Louisiana's youth prisons, we urge you to immediately take the following actions:

 Please let us know if you have questions or need additional information.
-As representative of the LCYJR, you can reach me at 504 -708-8376 or via email at email@example.com.
+As representative of the LA HOOP Coalition, you can reach us at lahoopcoalition @ gmail.com

 Why is this important?

 Despite data that shows new facilities do not reduce recidivism or prevent crime, and that most of Louisiana’s youth prisons are under capacity, Governor John Bel Edwards and the Office of Juvenile Justice have pushed forward on breaking ground on Swanson’s $26 million rebuild, without input from community members, youth justice organizations, and the young people who will be most impacted.

 Louisiana spends millions of dollars on incarcerating our youth, but incarceration has proven to be ineffective.
 73% of Louisianans across the political spectrum support the reinvestment of dollars spent on incarcerating youth into front-end supports in youth’s homes and communities.